 Why track impact with Evernote?

-To set up impact tracking in Evernote, you need to be an Evernote Plus user (£29.99 per year), but your team members use the free version (which you can try out here).
-When you subscribe to Evernote through Fast Track Impact, you receive a £7 discount on The Research Impact Handbook by Mark Reed (RRP £17.99)
+To set up impact tracking in Evernote, you need to be an Evernote Plus user (see Evernote website for pricing), but your team members use the free version (which you can try out here).
+When you subscribe to Evernote through Fast Track Impact, you receive a £7 discount on The Research Impact Handbook by Mark Reed (RRP £24.99).

 In the following example, a research project is using Evernote to collect impacts from team members over the course of the project.
 To make it easy for the team, the website has a link which brings up an email to the Principle Investigator (PI)’s Evernote account.
 In this case, the PI has a few different projects and he wants impacts from each project to go into a different notebook, so he has added the name of the notebook preceded by the @ sign, to tell Evernote where to put it.
 These screenshots show what happens: